AlinaZaidan/Master-Thesis-Zaidan/README.md

 # Master-Thesis-Alina-Zaidan
 This repository contains code used for the Master Thesis of Alina Zaidan.
-It is a part of the Osnabrück Plaza Project, which is developed by Aitana Grasso-Cladera, MSc. and Debora Nolte, MSc.
-(Neurobiopsychology Laboratory at the Institute of Cognitive Sciences; Osnabrück University).

 1. "Yolo.ipynb" and "categoried_fixations.ipynb" contain the code used for detection and mapping of body AOIs and combining with face fixation detected by Pupil Labs (RetinaFace).